BUEC500C1/twitter-summarizer-rest-service-bdjbray/README.md

 # Result

-You can choose any user you want one at a time, the picture below is a result after retrieving tweets of three users.
+You can choose any user you want, the picture below is a result after using queue system to retrieve tweets of four users.

 ![image](https://github.com/BUEC500C1/video-bdjbray/blob/master/imgs/result.png)